suedyash/odin-project/javascript/project-binary-search-trees/README.md

 - A project from [The Odin Project curriculum](https://www.theodinproject.com/lessons/javascript-binary-search-trees).

-## What I learned
+## What I learned...

-- Create a balanced binary search tree data structure that is capable of storing, retrieving, deleting, and traversing the data.
+- Create a balanced binary search tree data structure capable of storing, deleting, retrieving, and traversing the data.
-- Implement the level-order, pre-order, in-order, and post-order binary search tree traversal algorithms.
+- Implement Depth-First-Search Traversal Algorithms (pre-order, in-order, and post-order) and Breadth-First-Search Traversal Algorithm (level-order).
-- Deepen the understanding and application of recursion.
+- Better understand the applications of recursion.